I Am Worthy Of Healing, And So Are You!

 It was as I sat in my new therapist’s office in 2019 when she first told me she believed that I had gone through a traumatic childhood and adolescence and suffered complex posttraumatic stress disorder (c-ptsd).

 I struggled and resisted the idea that someone telling me that my childhood was traumatic and I had PTSD.
+That healing is what I needed.
 I had and have an intense love for those in my family – I don’t want to think that my mom or anyone did anything bad to me on purpose.
 Plus, I had never heard about PTSD in a case other than veterans in the military.

 Read also ‘Your Story Does Not Define You by Emily Natani‘